Get indemnity™ product liability

 The amount of liability insurance you purchase will depend upon your activities, products, perception of the exposure and how much you are prepared to spend to mitigate the risk.

 The type of products you produce will likely impact your decision.
 For example, if you are a clothing manufacturer, the risk of injury or damage to property is far less than if you are a fireworks manufacturer.

-The minimum cover typically offered is a £2 million limit.
-However, the risk of personal injury is significant, therefore businesses typically purchase a minimum of £5 million or £10 million limit.
+The minimum cover typically offered is a £1 million limit.
+However, the potential cost of personal injury claims can be significant, therefore many businesses will typically purchase a minimum of £5 million or £10 million.

 Product liability and insurance considerations